MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nn-indexsrv-iwordformsink.md

-Indexing Service creates and initializes instances of the StemSink object.
-The WordFormSink receives the <i>ulMaxTokenSize</i> parameter during initialization.
-The value for this parameter is determined by the <a href="https://msdn.microsoft.com/3b655078-367d-4e74-aeb1-a5b5c135e88e">IStemmer</a> implementation and determines the maximum length, in characters, for a single word that the WordFormSink handles.
+Windows Search creates and initializes instances of the StemSink object.
+The <b>IWordFormSink</b> object receives the <i>ulMaxTokenSize</i> parameter during initialization.
+The value for this parameter is determined by the <a href="https://msdn.microsoft.com/1a6e77ec-60f8-4e43-9420-7a6b50152e26">IStemmer</a> implementation and determines the maximum length, in characters, for a single word that the <b>IWordFormSink</b> handles.

-<a href="https://msdn.microsoft.com/3b655078-367d-4e74-aeb1-a5b5c135e88e">IStemmer</a> implementations receive a pointer to the WordFormSink object in the <a href="https://msdn.microsoft.com/944c3776-3b92-4f41-8b85-7f27b2779177">GenerateWordForms</a> method.
+<a href="https://msdn.microsoft.com/1a6e77ec-60f8-4e43-9420-7a6b50152e26">IStemmer</a> implementations receive a pointer to the <b>IWordFormSink</b> object in the <a href="https://msdn.microsoft.com/7996468d-3b5f-4bfc-837d-51082655cbbc">GenerateWordForms</a> method.